whispir/api/source/includes/_users.md

 }
 ```

 To create a new user, you can use the `/users` endpoint.
 The method is POST.
-Ensure that the following mandatory fields are provided for.
+Ensure that the necessary permissions are provided to the API account to create or modify user accounts.

-The following fields are required:
+When creating an account, the following fields are mandatory:

 - userName
 - password